Kris Radlinski: Club career

-Radlinski signed for his hometown club in 1993, aged 17, and went on to play his entire professional career for them after having played for Wigan St Judes and Wigan St Patricks at amateur level.
+Radlinski played for Wigan St Judes and Wigan St Patricks at amateur level.
+He signed for Wigan, his hometown club, in 1993, aged 17, and went on to play his entire professional career for them.
 He debuted for the first team as a substitute in October 1993 against Castleford.

-He made his first start during the following year, scoring a try in a 30–6 win against Featherstone Rovers in November 1994.
-He spent most of the 1994–95 season playing on the wing, deputising for Jason Robinson or Martin Offiah whenever they were injured.
+He made his first start in November 1994, scoring a try in a 30–6 win against Featherstone Rovers.
+He spent most of the 1994–95 season playing on the wing, deputising for Jason Robinson or Martin Offiah if they were injured.
 In May 1995, at age 19, he scored a hat-trick in the 1995 Premiership final against Leeds, becoming the first player to do so in a Premiership final, and was also the youngest ever winner of the Harry Sunderland Trophy for man-of-the-match in Wigan's victory.

 Radlinski played at and scored a try in Wigan's 25–16 victory over St Helens in the 1995–96 Regal Trophy Final during the 1995–96 season at Alfred McAlpine Stadium, Huddersfield on Saturday 13 January 1996.

-Radlinski was a Premiership winner with Wigan, playing in Wigan's 44–14 victory over St Helens in the Rugby League Premiership Final during Super League I at Old Trafford, Manchester on Sunday 8 September 1996.
+Radlinski was a Premiership winner with Wigan, playing in their 44–14 victory over St Helens in the Rugby League Premiership Final during Super League I at Old Trafford, Manchester on Sunday 8 September 1996.

 Radlinski was named in the Super League Dream Team of 1998.
-He also appeared for Wigan Warriors at fullback in their 1998 Super League Grand Final victory over Leeds Rhinos.
+He also appeared at fullback in Wigan's 1998 Super League Grand Final victory over Leeds Rhinos.
 Radlinski played for Wigan at centre in their 2000 Super League Grand Final defeat by St Helens.